Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    Finally, click **Continue** to launch the online migration.
    ![ads23](./media/ads23.png?raw=true)

 5. Our migration is now under way.
 The migration extension UI reports migration status as "In progress".
-Click on **assessment2** to view detailed migration status.
+Click on **onl-@lab.LabInstance.Id** to view detailed migration status.
    ![ads31](./media/ads31.png?raw=true)

    At first, our copy job will report as queued, but within few minutes we should see that phase 1 - initial data copy - is complete, and that phase 2 has begun.